History of the Jews in Greece: Byzantine Empire

 After the collapse of the Western Roman Empire, elements of Roman civilisation continued on in the Byzantine Empire.
 The Jews of Greece began to come under increasing attention from Byzantium's leadership in Constantinople.
 Some Byzantine emperors were anxious to exploit the wealth of the Jews of Greece, and imposed special taxes on them, while others attempted forced conversions to Christianity.
 The latter pressure met with little success, as it was resisted by both the Jewish community and by the Greek Christian synods.

 The Sefer Yosippon was written down in the 10th century in the Byzantine south Italy by the Greek-speaking Jewish community there.
 Judah Leon ben Moses Mosconi, a Romaniote Jew from Achrida edited and expanded the Sefer Josippon later.

 Tobiah ben Eliezer (טוביה בן אליעזר), a Talmudist and poet of the 11th century, worked and lived in the city of Kastoria.
 He is the author of the Lekach Tov, a midrashic commentary on the Pentateuch and the Five Megillot and also of some poems.

+Spanish Jewish explorer Benjamin of Tudela visited Greece during his travels around 1161/1162 CE.
+After leaving southern Italy and sailing through the Adriatic Sea, he visited Corfu, Thebes, Almyros, and Thessaloniki, before moving on to Constantinople.
+In Thebes, he reported a Jewish population of 2,000, the largest Jewish community in any Byzantine city of the 12th century, after Constantinople, the empire's capital.

 The first settlement of Ashkenazi Jews in Greece occurred in 1376, heralding an Ashkenazi immigration from Hungary and Germany to avoid the persecution of Jews throughout the 15th century.
 Jewish immigrants from France and Venice also arrived in Greece, and created new Jewish communities in Thessaloniki.